Skip to Main Content

 Meetings

-Boards held an average of 9.7 meetings in the period under review, of which an average of eight were scheduled, slightly fewer than the 8.3 recorded in 2021.
+Boards held an average of 8.9 meetings in the period under review, of which an average of 7.7 were scheduled, slightly fewer than the eight recorded in 2022.

-The number of ad hoc meetings fell by 32% as businesses learned how to cope with the aftermath of the Covid-19 health crisis, dropping from 6.9 in 2021 to 4.7 in 2022.
-However, the incidence of ad hoc meetings remains higher than the 3.6 recorded pre-pandemic.
+46 companies disclosed that they held unscheduled meetings.
+The average number of ad hoc meetings among those companies that reported on them has fallen significantly since the height of the Covid crisis, dropping to 4.2 in 2023 from 4.7 in 2022 and 6.9 in 2021.
+Nevertheless, the incidence of ad hoc meetings remains higher than the 3.6 recorded pre-pandemic.

 Ad hoc meetings distribution